KristianLyng/varnishfoo/chapter-2.rst

 Tools: The command line tool
 ----------------------------

-As we just saw, the browser does a lot more than just issue HTTP requests, specially with regards to cache.
-It's important to have a good grip on at least one tool to issue custom HTTP requests to a web server.
-There are too many tools to mention them all.
+The browser does a lot more than issue HTTP requests, specially with regards to cache.
+A good request synthesizer is a must to debug and experiment with HTTP and HTTP caching without stumbling over the browser.

-Some suggestions for Windows users are ``curl`` in Powershell, Charles Web Debugging Proxy, the "Test and Rest Client" in PhpStorm, a "Adanced RST client" Chrome extension, or simply SSH'ing to a GNU/Linux VM and using one of the many tools available there.
+There are countless alternatives available.

 Your requirement for a simple HTTP request synthesizer should be:

 - Complete control over request headers and request method - even invalid input.
 - Stateless behavior - no caching at all
 - Show complete response headers.

+Some suggestions for Windows users are ``curl`` in Powershell, Charles Web Debugging Proxy, the "Test and Rest Client" in PhpStorm, an "Adanced RST client" Chrome extension, or simply SSH'ing to a GNU/Linux VM and using one of the many tools available there.
+The list goes on, and so it could for Mac OS X and Linux too.

-We will use `httpie`, a small CLI tool that has these properties.
-It's chosen because it is a good tool, but also because it's easy to see what's going on even for those who do not use it them self.
+`HTTPie` is a small CLI tool which has the above properties.
+It's used throughout this book because it is a good tool, but also because it's easy to see what's going on without knowledge of the tool.

-Httpie is available on Linux, Mac OS X and Windows.
-On a Debian or Ubuntu system httpie can be installed with ``apt-get install httpie``.
+HTTPie is available on Linux, Mac OS X and Windows.
+On a Debian or Ubuntu system HTTPie can be installed with ``apt-get install httpie``.
 For other platforms, see http://httpie.org.
 Testing httpie is simple::

         $ http http://kly.no/misc/dummy.png